 Canggu

-Busy, social, expat-heavy
+Busy, social, surf-town energy

-Surf beaches, cafes, international crowd
+Surf beaches, restaurants, co-working spaces, and a large international crowd

-All Yoga Training — Nusa Lembongan
+1. All Yoga Training in Nusa Lembongan

 Verified by Students